 Instead of focusing on the details of the drawing, we're instead focusing on the main idea.
 The ideation sketches should help us to identify which figures will meet the requirements.
 If its hard to come up with 2 accessories that make sense for the figure, it may be the wrong choice for this problem.

 The ideation sketches are part of the decision making process.
-Just because you can't think of two accessories, doesn't mean you shouldn't make an ideation sketch of the idea, but it will help you decide whether or not to continue the process with that idea.
+Just because you can't think of two accessories, doesn't mean you shouldn't make an ideation sketch of the idea.
+It will help you decide whether or not to continue the process with that idea.
+Remember, each step in this process is to help us choose the best solution.

-Use the worksheets for module 3 to do a quick drawing of each of the 12.
+Use the worksheets for module 3 to do a quick drawing of each of the 12 (4 per page).
 They should take no longer than 3-4 minutes each.
 Add whatever features you can in the time you have and make sure that someone could describe what you put on the paper.
 Glue your sheets into your composition notebook so they are accessible for later